Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ORDER BY Sum(Orders.Freight) DESC;

-4. The third column finds the Freight Value Total of all the records in the Orders Table with the DSum() Function.
-Notice that we have used the word Expression on the Total Row instead of Sum.
+The third column calculates the Total Freight Value for all records in the Orders table using the DSum() function.
+Note that in the Total row, we have used Expression instead of Sum.

-7. To limit the output of the Query to 10 Records with the highest Sales values we have to change the Top Values Property of the Query.
+4. To limit the output of the Query to 10 Records with the highest Sales values, we have to change the Top Values Property of the Query.
 Click on an empty area somewhere near the Table above.

-8. Display the Property Sheet (View -> Properties), if you have closed it.
+5. Display the Property Sheet (View -> Properties) if you have closed it.

-10. Open the Query in Normal Datasheet View and check the Result.
-We have already set the Sorting order to Descending under the Sales Column so that the Highest Sales Value and Percentage will be at the top Row.
+7. Open the Query in Normal Datasheet View and check the Result.
+We have already set the Sorting order to descending under the Sales Column so that the Highest Sales Value and Percentage will be at the top Row.

 Earlier Post Link References: